Government ‘has very small window to avert resident doctors’ strike’

 “Talks today have been constructive, they’re a first step, it was a very high-level discussion, we’re looking forward to more discussions to hopefully avert strike action.”

-“While we cannot move on pay after a 28.9% pay rise, we are working on areas where we can improve working lives for resident doctors.
+“While we cannot move on pay after a 28.9 per cent pay rise, we are working on areas where we can improve working lives for resident doctors.

 “Strikes have a serious cost for patients, so I am appealing to the BMA to call them off and instead work together to improve their members’ working conditions and continue rebuilding the NHS.”